MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-api-pagetype.md

 For the API page type, the following naming convention exists:

-- Use camelCase for attributes, tables, as well as APIPublisher, APIGroup, EntityName, and EntitySetName.
+- Use camelCase for naming attributes, tables, as well as APIPublisher, APIGroup, EntityName, and EntitySetName.
-- ApiVersion is following vX.Y or beta.
+- ApiVersion follows the pattern `vX.Y` or beta.
-- No special characters in any of the above.
+- Do not use any special characters in any of the above mentioned naming.

 ## Example of the API page type